cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 **Additional**

-Note that, to create a security group in a VPC, you must connect the security group to a VPC using the `cloudify.aws.relationships.security_group_contained_in_vpc` relationship.
+Note that, to create a security group in a VPC, you must connect the security group to the VPC using the `cloudify.aws.relationships.security_group_contained_in_vpc` relationship.

 ## cloudify.aws.nodes.ElasticIP